 Bladderwrack seaweed has been a herbal remedy and a food source in various cultures for centuries.
 Historically, the Romans used Bladderwrack to soothe joint pains and in more recent times, it’s been used to treat tuberculosis.
 It has long been recognised for its nourishing, anti-inflammatory, laxative & diuretic effects on the body.
 It’s iodine content is substantial (although less than in kelp).

 Bladderwrack is a brown seaweed rich in iodine, calcium, magnesium, potassium, sodium, sulfur, silicon & iron and high in some B-complex vitamins.
 It contains moderate amounts of phosphorus, selenium, manganese & zinc and small amounts of vitamins A, C, E and G. It contains anti-sterility vitamin S as well as vitamin K. It is rich in algin and mannitol, carotene and zeaxantin with traces of bromine.
 It contains both soluble & insoluble fibres and some protein.

-- is diuretic and cleanse the kidneys
+- it’s diuretic and cleanses the kidneys

-- ease skin problem & hair loss
+- eases skin problems & hair loss

-New research is showing a wider application for bladderwrack: it has been studied for its anti-viral, anti-coagulant propertiess and its beneficial effects in the treatment of obesity, certain types of cancer and signs of aging.
+New research is showing a wider application for bladderwrack: it has been studied for its anti-viral, anti-coagulant properties and its beneficial effects in the treatment of obesity, certain types of cancer and signs of aging.

 Disclaimer: This material is provided for educational purposes only and IS NOT intended as a substitute for professional medical advice, diagnosis, or treatment.
 This information is generic and should be verified by a qualified health practitioner for specific & individual needs & requirements.